Guided 10 Day Summer Vacation Package of Iceland's Complete Ring Road with Free Days in Reykjavik

-For those content with sightseeing, one of the first stops should be Perlan Museum and Observation Deck, from where you are granted a fantastic perspective over the city.
-Afterwards, you might choose to visit other such landmarks as Harpa Concert Hall or Hallgímskirkja Lutheran Church.
+For those content with sightseeing, one of the first stops should be Perlan Museum and Observation Deck, from where you are granted a fantastic perspective of the city.
+Afterward, you might choose to visit other such landmarks as Harpa Concert Hall or Hallgímskirkja Lutheran Church.

 Of course, if you are looking for adventures, you have a few choices today.
-For instance, you could embark on a whale watching voyage from Old Harbour, providing you fabulous sightings of both Iceland’s gentle giants and its eclectic birdlife.
+For instance, you could embark on a whale-watching voyage from Old Harbour, providing you with fabulous sightings of both Iceland's gentle giants and its diverse birdlife.

 Tonight, you will again spend the evening in Reykjavík accommodation.

-The Golden Circle is Iceland’s most popular sightseeing route, comprised of three of major attractions; Þingvellir National Park, Geysir geothermal area and Gullfoss waterfall.
+The Golden Circle is Iceland's most popular sightseeing route, comprised of three major attractions: Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.

-You will begin the day by travelling to the UNESCO site, Þingvellir.
-This staggering area was not only the founding place of Icelandic parliament in 930 AD but also where visitors can witness the North American and Eurasian tectonic plates standing exposed from the earth.
+You will begin the day by traveling to the UNESCO site, Þingvellir.
+This staggering area was the founding place of Icelandic parliament in 930 AD and where visitors can witness the North American and Eurasian tectonic plates standing exposed from the earth.

 Next, you will visit the hot springs in the steaming Geysir geothermal valley.
-There, you'll find the geyser, Strokkur, which bursts from the ground every five to ten minutes, shooting a jet of water up to twenty metres into the air.
+There, you'll find the geyser, Strokkur, which bursts from the ground every five to ten minutes, shooting a jet of water up to 66 ft.
+(20m) into the air.
 Make sure to have your cameras ready!

 Finally, you will make a stop at Gullfoss waterfall.
-This 32-metre feature cascades glacial water over two cragged steps, culminating in an enormous plume of mist that is nothing if not awe-inspiring.
+This 105 ft (32m) feature cascades glacial water over two cragged steps, culminating in an enormous plume of mist that is nothing if not awe-inspiring.

-At the end of your third day, you will stay overnight in accommodation in the Golden Circle area.
+At the end of your third day, you will stay overnight in the Golden Circle area accommodation.

 At the beginning of day 4, you will embark along the picturesque South Coast, making your first stop at the iconic waterfall, Seljalandsfoss.
-This 60-metre high feature has a hidden cavern behind it, allowing visitors the chance to experience a waterfall from a truly unique perspective.
+This 197 ft (60m) high feature has a hidden cavern behind it, allowing visitors the chance to experience a waterfall from a truly unique perspective.

 You will spend the night at accommodation in or near the adjacent village of Vík í Mýrdal.

 While here, you will have the option of taking an amphibian boat tour, allowing you to get up close and personal with the icebergs.
-Taking a boat out onto the lagoon is also a fantastic way of seeing the resident seals, as well as listen to a qualified guide explain the history and formation of the national park.
+Taking a boat out onto the lagoon is also a fantastic way of seeing the resident seals and listening to a qualified guide explain the history and formation of the national park.
 The boat tour can be added to this package upon booking.

 Only a short stroll away, visitors will also be able to appreciate Diamond Beach, an area of black sand shoreline where icebergs wash up on land on their way out to the Atlantic.
-Given the glittering, out-of-this-world aesthetic of this area, Diamond Beach is equally beloved by nature enthusiasts and photographers alike.
+Given this area's glittering, out-of-this-world aesthetic, Diamond Beach is equally beloved by nature enthusiasts and photographers alike.

 This evening, you will be staying accommodation in the Jökulsárlón area.

-It is now your sixth day of this adventure, meaning its time to head out and discover one of the lesser visited regions in Iceland; the stunning Eastfjords.
-This whole area can be characterised by its trailing mountain roads, wild and breathtaking beaches and quaint local settlements.
+It is now your sixth day of this adventure, meaning it's time to head out and discover one of the lesser-visited regions in Iceland; the stunning Eastfjords.
+This area is characterized by trailing mountain roads, wild and breathtaking beaches, and quaint local settlements.

 Exactly where you stop today will be up to the discretion of your local guide, though you can feel confident in their decision.

-For instance, you might pay a visit to Iceland’s largest national forest, Hallormsstaðaskógar, which sits on the bank of Lake Lagafljót.
-According to legends, Lagafljót is said to be home to a gigantic creature known as “The Wyrm”, thought to be Iceland’s answer to the Loch Ness Monster.
+For instance, you might pay a visit to Iceland's largest national forest, Hallormsstaðaskógar, which sits on the bank of Lake Lagafljót.
+According to legends, Lagafljót is home to a giant creature known as "The Wyrm", thought to be Iceland's answer to the Loch Ness Monster.